nuejs/nue/packages/nuejs.org/vision/index.md

 This changes how you build single-page apps.
 Whether you're a solo creator crafting the next Linear, a startup building your core product, or an agency delivering client solutions - you can now create complete platforms with enterprise-grade functionality that inherits your brand's mathematical design system.

 What previously demanded multiple teams, different frameworks, and months of coordination now emerges from one command.
-Your CRM isn't just functional - it's a natural extension of your marketing site's visual language.
+Your app isn't just functional - it's a natural extension of your marketing site's visual language.
 The same systematic thinking that powers your public pages now shapes your application interfaces.

 The impact is profound: Linear-level design meets Stripe-level functionality, achieved through pure separation of concerns.
 This is design engineering taken to its natural conclusion.